WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 This function is serves the same purpose as `getServerContext()`, but it returns the **state** instead of the **context**.

 The object returned is read-only, and includes the state defined in PHP with `wp_interactivity_state()`.
-When using [`actions.navigate()`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-interactivity-router/#actions), the object returned by `getServerState()` is updated to reflect the changes in its properties, without affecting the state returned by `store()`.
+When using [`actions.navigate()`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-interactivity-router/#actions) from [`@wordpress/interactivity-router`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-interactivity-router/), the object returned by `getServerState()` is updated to reflect the changes in its properties, without affecting the state returned by `store()`.
 Directives can subscribe to those changes to update the state if needed.

 ```js
 const serverState = getServerState( 'namespace' );